fluree/docs.flur.ee/content/db_intro.md

 ## Capability

 FlureeDB is an immutable, time-ordered blockchain database.
 The blockchain at the core is essentially a specially formatted log file of database updates grouped into blocks.
-Each block is an atomic update and is cryptographically signed to prevent tampering and linked to the previous block.
+Each block is an atomic update that is cryptographically signed to prevent tampering and linked to the previous block in the chain.

 We call these log entries Flakes, which have a special format optimized to power the graph database and its unique features.
 Each Flake is a specific fact at a specific point in time about a specific entity / asset / object.
 No two Flakes are the same.

-The query server(s) powering your applications leverage these Flakes in an optimized way to give you a very fast, and very powerful graph database.
+The query server(s) powering your applications leverage these Flakes in an optimized way to give you a very fast and very powerful graph database.
 Your queries alway interact with an immutable version of your database at an exact moment in time.
-In fact you can query any point in time in history, instantly.
+In fact, you can query any point in time in history, instantly.

 The Fluree database features these capabilities:
 - ACID transactions.
 - Database functions.
 - End-user permissions rules, allowing control down to the entity + attribute level with custom predicate functions.
-- Ability act as multiple database types simultaneously: a graph database, document database, and an event log (document db in beta soon).
+- Ability to act as multiple database types simultaneously: a graph database, document database, and an event log (document db in beta soon).
 - Automated change feed subscriptions for issued queries.
 We auto-detect the data a query would contain and can push notifications for those changes to keep user interfaces updated automatically (in beta soon).
 - A GraphQL query interface.
 - Powerful query language that supports unlimited recursion and can be represented fully in JSON, thus readily composable.
 - Scale-out writes by leveraging partitioning (in beta soon).
 - Scale-out reads, by separating eventually consistent query engines from the core bockchain transactor.
 Queries can optionally force consistency to a specific point-in-time or block.
 - Point-in-time queries, leveraging the characteristics our immutable blockchain core provides.
-- When leveraging Fluree's cloud-hosted private consensus, zero management overhead.
+- When leveraging Fluree's cloud-hosted private consensus, there is zero management overhead.
 Federated and fully decentralized consensus modes are in development.
 - FlureeDB will become opensource as we move forward in development.

 ## Quick Start